szweibel/workshops/newest_python.md

 ## Our First Step: Saying Hello
 As is tradition in the world of programming, our first step is to make the computer say "Hello, World!".
 This is a simple act, but it is a powerful one.
 It confirms that our environment is working and that we can give the computer a command and see a result.

 The standard way to display output in Python is with the `print()` function.
 Think of it as your first command, a way to display messages, variables, or the results of your work.
-A function in programming is a named block of code that performs a specific task.
+A **function** in programming is a named block of code that performs a specific task.
 We "call" a function by writing its name followed by parentheses `()`.
-The information we give to the function inside the parentheses is called an "argument."
+The information we give to the function inside the parentheses is called an **argument.**

-In the Python REPL (Read-Evaluate-Print Loop) environment below, which you can identify by the `>>>` prompt, type the following command and hit <kbd>enter</kbd> or <kbd>return</kbd>.
+In the Python **REPL (Read-Evaluate-Print Loop)** environment below, which you can identify by the `>>>` prompt, type the following command and hit <kbd>enter</kbd> or <kbd>return</kbd>.
+The REPL is our sandbox, a place to try out small snippets of code and see what happens immediately.

 ```pycon
 >>> print("Hello, World!")